Pregnancy is a time of joy and excitement. But while you may be filled with…Read More

 Here’s the thing — the digestion process is vital as it breaks down the food we eat and converts it into energy and nutrition for your entire body.
 Sounds important right?
 Well, it is, but the sad truth is that even though this is one of the most important functions performed by the body, we’re all still guilty of taking it for granted.
 Your digestive system is not only responsible for aiding in removing toxins from the body but also keeping your stomach light and detoxed.
 When problems arise with this bodily function it can lead to issues like indigestion, constipation, irregular bowel movement, and other digestive disorders which take a toll on your overall physical and mental health.
 Poor digestion is also linked to fatigue, restlessness, disrupted bowel movements, stress, poor gut, and liver health.
 It can even cause a hindrance to your weight management goals.

-As mentioned earlier, exercises for digestion can be beneficial for your overall health.
+As mentioned earlier, exercise for digestion of food can be beneficial for your overall health.
 But don’t worry, you don’t need to start with HIIT; there are simple exercises for digestion that are perfect for those who don’t enjoy working out.
 It’s important to perform these exercises regularly as they help move food through your digestive system efficiently and even reduce problems like inflammation and stress.
-Wondering which exercises for digestion are good for you?
+Wondering which exercise for digestion of food are good for you?
 Keep on reading to find out:

 If you’ve taken up biking during the lockdown, you might already be feeling a change in your body.
 A 10 -15 minute bike ride is enough to help get your digestive system back on track.
 Rather than going for a strenuous cycling session, keep it short and avoid this exercise after dinner for digestion.